 Frequently Asked Questions (FAQ) for Testing

-During the Fall 2021 semester, the DRC will be open for reduced capacity in-person testing appointments where all COVID-19 safety and sanitation protocols will be followed.
+The DRC is open for in-person testing appointments; all COVID-19 safety and sanitation protocols will be followed.
 DRC Testing Coordinators can still be reached to assist faculty with the implementation of online testing accommodations via email or by phone.

 The FAQ below is for general in-person testing once our office resumes normal operations.
 Please address any DRC testing questions to our testing coordinators at firstname.lastname@example.org.

 Each student has the responsibility to share their LOA with the instructor of the course.

 Each student has the responsibility to share their LOA with the instructor of the course.
 LOAs are written for all classes a student may take, and students may find that they do not need certain accommodations in your course or many times may not realize that they need their accommodations until some time has passed.

 Accommodations are not retroactive, and so would be in effect from the time a student shares their LOA moving forward.
 Of course, they also need to give you and the DRC time to prepare and organize materials, so if they share exam accommodations the day before an exam we/you might not have time to arrange for those accommodations.